 Where to next?

 The evolving mileage trends have implications beyond frequency and severity, affecting the very size of the personal auto market as measured by premium volume.
 The effects were dramatic in 2020 and will likely continue to be through 2021, albeit in different ways.
-Watch for Part 2 of this series, which will explore growth and profitability implications and more aspects of the emerging new normal in personal auto.
+Check out Part 2 of this series, which explores growth and profitability implications and more aspects of the emerging new normal in personal auto.